inrupt/etl-tutorial/docs/LinkedDataOverview/LinkedData-HighLevel.md

-suppliers), or that Enterprise's customers recommending their products to their NETWORK of family and friends, or multiple Government departments providing services to citizens - basically everything taken together forms a graph of "CIRLES AND LINES LINKING THEM TOETHER".
+suppliers), or that Enterprise's customers recommending their products to their NETWORK of family and friends, or multiple Government departments providing services to citizens - basically everything taken together forms a graph of "CIRLES AND LINES LINKING THEM TOGETHER".

 And as I say, Enterprises have INCREASINGLY been realising the importance of this inherent INTER-CONNECTED-NESS, both for their INTERNAL systems, but also